benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="dict" type="dict">

-Returns a copy of the dictionary with the `x` and `y` values converted to the local UTM coordinate system.
+Returns a copy of the source dictionary with the `x` and `y` values converted to the local UTM coordinate system.

 </FuncElement>